AI-in-Health/MedLLMsPracticalGuide/README.md

 ##  📣 Update Notes
+[2023-12-19] We have added the papers' source of conference or journal.
+We are actively developing a new version and welcome your positive criticisms and suggestions.

 [2023-12-11] We have updated our survey [version 2](https://arxiv.org/abs/2311.05112).
 Please check it out!

 [2023-12-04] We updated the outline image and radar chart evaluation of Medical LLM.